What-Should-I-Eat/WSIE/ReadMe.md

 `npm test`

 This action will return a coverage report, including statement, branch, function, and line coverage information, as well as the total number of tests and test suites ran.

+## Hosting
+The browser-accessible hosted version of the application is hosted on a Google Cloud Platform virtual machine.
+The virtual machine runs the Docker containers and Nginx references the public IP address of the virtual machine for client-server communication.
+The DNS, GoDaddy, aliases the public IP address's port 8080 to allow the whatshouldieat.org URL to access the application.
+This is not a full CI/CD solution.

 ## Software Architecture
 The following diagram shows the software architecture of the application.